RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Our Method:

-Following the transformation, nodes of the graph are positioned either along a line or on a circle, allowing us to treat the graph as a sequential input.
+With these transformations, nodes of the graph are positioned either along a line or on a circle, allowing us to treat the graph as a sequential input.
 Additionally, actions that split nodes \( i \) and \( i + 1 \) into two partitions yield identical final partition results.
 Consequently, we can convert the continuous action space into discrete actions to mitigate learning difficulties.
 A new action \( A_i \) indicates the partitioning of nodes \( i \) and \( i + 1 \) into two separate partitions.